Tororo District

 Tororo District is a district in the Eastern Region of Uganda.
 The town of Tororo serves as the district headquarters.

 Location

 Tororo District is bordered by Mbale District to the north, Manafwa District to the north-east, Kenya to the east, Busia District to the south, Bugiri District to the south-west, and Butaleja District to the north-west.
 Tororo, the largest town in the district and the location of the district headquarters, is approximately 230 km, east of Kampala, the capital and largest city of Uganda.

+Tororo is also found in Bukedi Region and it's formed by a number of counties: